-Community Culinary School of Charlotte has chosen Danyetta to receive Assistance League of Charlotte’s scholarship, which pays for one student’s Workforce Development training.
+Community Culinary School of Charlotte has chosen Jay to receive Assistance League of Charlotte’s scholarship, which pays for one student’s Workforce Development training.

-Danyetta is so appreciative to the Assistance League of Charlotte, whose support through CCSC is paying for the cost of Danyetta’s training.
+Jay is so appreciative to the Assistance League of Charlotte, whose support is paying for the cost of her training at CCSC.